Suman196pokhrel/Vault/README.md

 2) Make sure to change the name of database to you your personal  databse name inside connections_clone in function like:create_database,delete_database

+3) Change the From python_file import connection_clone to import connection_clone(or any other pathway according to your folder structure)
 .
 3) Be Sure to personalize the connections_clone for your machine and ENjoy..